ioan-ghisoi-cko/example/README.md

 Click the "Deploy to Heroku" button.

-> You will need to place your Secret Key when doing the deployment. **Make sure** this secret key matched the public key that you are using in the mobile SDK
+> You will need to place your Secret Key when doing the deployment. **Make sure** this secret key matches the public key that you are using in the mobile SDK

 ## Endpoints
 ### /charge